 Storage

-Store the cake covered at room temperature for up to 2 days, or refrigerate for up to 5 days (let it come to room temp before serving for best texture).
+- Store covered at room temperature for up to 2 days, or refrigerate for up to 5 days (bring to room temperature before serving).

-To freeze, wrap slices tightly in plastic wrap and store in a freezer-safe bag for up to 2 months.
-Thaw in the fridge overnight and bring to room temperature before enjoying.
+- Freeze slices wrapped tightly for up to 2 months; thaw overnight in the fridge and bring to room temperature.

 Chai Sheet Cake with Espresso Buttercream